 Start Small and Be Consistent

 Don't try to overhaul your entire schedule overnight.
-Begin by focusing on one or two key routines, such as bedtime or mealtime.
-Once those are established, you can gradually introduce others.
-Consistency is key; the more consistently you follow a routine, the more quickly your child will adapt to it.
-Even on weekends or during holidays, try to maintain a similar schedule to avoid disrupting your child's internal clock.
+Here's the thing — begin by focusing on one or two key routines, such as bedtime or mealtime.
+That said, once those are established, you can gradually introduce others.
+On the flip side, consistency is key; the more consistently you follow a routine, the more quickly your child will adapt to it.
+Even on weekends or during holidays, try to maintain a similar schedule to avoid disrupting your child's internal clock And that's really what it comes down to.
+Nothing fancy..

 Remember that it takes time for children to adjust to new routines.
 Be patient and understanding, and don't get discouraged if there are setbacks along the way.
 With persistence and consistency, you can create routines that benefit both you and your child.